-Most listeners prefer the fit of over-ears to in-ears and earbuds for most uses and even for working out.
+Most listeners prefer the fit of over-ears to in-ears and earbuds for most uses, and even for working out.
 However, over-ears do have quite a few inconveniences that make them less than ideal for sports.
-They're bulky, typically not water or sweat resistant, and they're not as stable, or as breathable as in-ears and earbuds.
+They're bulky, typically not water or sweat resistant, and they're not as stable or as breathable as in-ears and earbuds.
 However, they are more comfortable on average, have better battery lives, and are easier to use with better control schemes.

 On the upside, they have a more comfortable fit than the PXC 550 Wireless.
 Their design and build are a lot more appealing for a wider variety of users, and they’re easier to use thanks to the very responsive physical controls.
 They have an excellent wireless range, great battery life, and charge rather quickly, which is great if you forgot to charge them overnight and need a quick refill before heading out to the gym.
-They also sound decent, although the adaptive sound and noise cancellation can be a bit inconsistent at times.
-However, for working out, it won’t matter as much and they're a good choice for most uses, especially if you’re an iOS user.
+They also sound decent, although the adaptive sound and noise cancelation can be a bit inconsistent at times.
+However, for working out it won’t matter as much, and they're a good choice for most uses, especially if you’re an iOS user.

-They also have a great battery life of 19 hours with a phenomenally quick charge time of just above 1 hour.
+They also have a great battery life of 19 hours, with a phenomenally quick charge time of just above 1 hour.
 This means you can easily get more than 4 hours of listening time from a 5-10-minute charge.
 You can also use them passively when the battery dies with the provided audio cable, so you will always have music.
 Sound-wise, they deliver a deep and powerful low end that will get you pumped if you're a fan of bass-heavy genres when working out, but their bass is not overdone so you can still pay attention to the vocals and instruments.

 Unfortunately, their build quality feels plasticky and cheap.
-In this case, maybe consider the Skullcandy Crusher Wireless, which have a similar design but a much more premium build, but they won’t be as good a value as the Hesh 3.
-You can also consider the Skullcandy venue if you need a bit more isolation for a noisy gym environment, but they're also more expensive than the Hesh.
+In this case, maybe consider the Skullcandy Crusher Wireless, which have a similar design but a much more premium build, though they won’t be as good a value as the Hesh 3.
+You can also consider the Skullcandy Venue if you need a bit more isolation for a noisy gym environment, but they're also more expensive than the Hesh.

 If you want an even cheaper over-ear for the gym, then consider the Mpow H5.
 They are not as lightweight, stable, or as comfortable as the Plantronics BackBeat Go 600.
 They're also not as easy to use overall, but on the upside, they have a slightly sturdier design that feels capable of handling more physical stress than the Go 600.
 They have a foldable design and come with a sturdy hard case that makes them a lot easier to carry around in your gym bag than the Plantronics.
-They have a good sound with a lot of bass to get you pumped when working out and they have a good 12-hour battery life that should be enough for a workday's use and still have enough battery to hit the gym when you leave the office.
+They have a good sound, with a lot of bass to get you pumped when working out, and they have a good 12-hour battery life that should be enough for a workday's use and still have enough battery to hit the gym when you leave the office.

-Unfortunately, they do look and feel a little cheap even if they are quite well made for their price range.
-Their noise canceling is also mediocre at best, good enough to remove the buzzing sound of the AC unit but unable to cut out all the chatter and ambient noise in a busy gym-like environment.
+Unfortunately, they do look and feel a little cheap, even if they are quite well made for their price range.
+Their noise-canceling is also mediocre at best, good enough to remove the buzzing sound of the AC unit but unable to cut out all the chatter and ambient noise in a busy gym-like environment.
 On the other hand, the Mpow H5 are decently versatile over-ears, good enough for the occasional jog and workout session.
 They may be worth it for some, especially considering their budget price.

 If you would like to choose for yourself, here is the list of all our reviews for sports/fitness headphones.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
-Personal taste, preference and where you use the headphones will matter more in your selection.
+Personal taste, preference, and where you use the headphones will matter more in your selection.